adammotzel/secret-box/README.md

 ## Usage

+Clone the repo and install the requirements listed in `requirements.txt`.

 ### Option 1: Run with Python

-Clone the repo, then run the app locally:
+Run the app locally:

 ```bash
 python -m sbox.run